One Company, One Family

 What the two Wollenhaupt brothers started in Hamburg, Germany back in 1881 has today evolved into a globally operating, successful and thriving group with over 220 employees.
 After 140 years of our company´s history, we are still steeped in the Hanseatic tradition, open-minded and unpretentious, independent and realistic.
 And now we would like to share that history with you here.

 2000 and Beyond

 2019 Splitting of the previous business areas into Wollenhaupt Tee GmbH and Wollenhaupt Vanille GmbH.
 Launch of a new company logo.

 2017 Already 220 people are employed at Wollenhaupt.
 The innovation process is being further expanded to keep pace with the times and to identify new tea trends.

 2016 The sales structure was optimised with a stronger focus on international markets.

 2014 The Tea Trading Department becomes a member of the Ethical Tea Partnership.

 2012 This chapter in the company history is dedicated to one of Wollenhaupt´s roots: The business with bulk tea lots has grown so much that Wollenhaupt establishes the Tea Trading Department, whose sole core business is traditional tea trading in bulk tea lots.

 2011 Wollenhaupt becomes a member of the Rainforest Alliance international environmental protection organisation.
-In the same year, the company also joins the UTZ Certified programme which is committed to the sustainable farming of agricultural products.

 2006 Wollenhaupt´s 125th anniversary!
 The anniversary is celebrated in a spirit of optimism and continued drive and passion.
 The success of the past years is reflected in the number of staff the team now comprises 140 employees.